Confession: I am a bag lady. But you might have already known that.

 > Canon Powershot S120 (It shoots HD movies + RAW files in manual, great for when I don’t want to lug my full kit)

 > 1 neoprene camera bag (for when I just want to toss my camera + 50mm inside a larger tote bag)

 > Camera blower for cleaning + pre-moistened lens cloths

 A few things that are not pictured that I also include in my bag is a GoPro with underwater housing, ziploc bags (in case it rains, and you want to protect your camera / gear), and my MeFoto Roadtrip travel tripod.

 I pack all my gear inside my Lowepro passport sling bag.
 It is the perfect bag for afternoons exploring new places and it has enough room for things like my wallet, chapstick, hotel keys, etc.

-Your kit might vary depending on where you are going and what you will be shooting, but this kit has been working perfect for me on our recent trips.
+Your kit might vary depending on where you are going and what you will be shooting, but this kit has been working perfectly for me on our recent trips.
 The bag can get a little heavy, so I only take what gear I need with me each day.

 Make sure your gear is insured internationally before you travel abroad.
-I always have a peace of mind that all my equipment is insured in case of theft or accident when we travel.
+I always have peace of mind that all my equipment is insured in case of theft or accident when we travel.

 Keep chasing your wanderlust.